 THIS IS HOW YOU CAN PADDLE STRONGER AND FASTER

-Here are the BEST METHODS of surf paddle training for building an upper body that can handle some heavy paddling.
+Here are the BEST METHODS of surf paddling training for building an upper body that can handle some heavy paddling.

 The majority of your time in the water is actually spent paddling (actual fact from a recent Journal of Strength and Conditioning Research study).
 Roughly 55% of your time in the surf is not actual surfing, it’s swinging them’ arms!

-This is currently one of my favorite Paddling Exercises… yeah, it’s pretty rad.
+This is a current move I’ve been playing around with.
 It does a good job of developing endurance throughout the upper body and mimics the alternating pattern of paddling.

 Surf Paddling Endurance Exercise